-Startupbootcamp, affíliate member of the Techstars network, held its first investor day in Madrid at the Centro Cultural Eduardo Úrculo on September 22nd.
-Ten teams had been selected after three months of working around the clock (though only nine completed the program & were present) to showcase their businesses to a group of approximately 400 people, which composed of investors, media, mentors and web enthusiasts alike.
+Ten teams, who had been selected after three months of working around the clock, had the opportunity to showcase their businesses to a group of approximately 400 people, which composed of investors, media, mentors and web enthusiasts alike.
 Since the event was focused towards investors and not setup as a competition, the format of the presentations were not standard elevator pitches.
 Teams spent anywhere from five to ten minutes to introduce their team and present the company’s initiative, market potential, working model, future projections, as well as their financing needs.

-Madrid Emprende, an agency geared towards the economic development of Madrid, donated the locale for the event and the Deputy Director of Madrid Emprende, Francisco Sainz de Murieta, gave the opening speech where he highlighted the following:
+Madrid Emprende, an agency geared towards the economic development of Madrid, donated the venue for the event, and the Deputy Director of Madrid Emprende, Francisco Sainz de Murieta, gave the opening speech where he highlighted the following:

 - Startups are very important to Madrid’s future economic success

-- Madrid Emprende have been creating initiatives over the past six years to help support entrepreneurs
+- Madrid Emprende has been creating initiatives over the past six years to help support entrepreneurs

 - They are finding more ways to create financing to support this young ecosystem of web entrepreneurs